-So you have already checked your whole building for pipes that could have be a source of lead.
+So you have already checked your whole building for pipes that could be a source of lead.
 Any that could cause concern have been replaced.
 However, you are still worried about lead getting into your residence from the community’s water pipeline.
-This is a concern that some do not stop to think about.
-But you really should, as your pipes could still cause issues if not researched properly, and water line replacement could be necessary.
+This is a concern that some do not stop to think about - but you really should, as your pipes could still cause issues if not researched properly, and water line replacement could be necessary.

 When building or adding onto a home, it is imperative that the land under and around your foundation be appropriately graded so that you will not have any problems.
 When you have rain or snow or even when watering your yard, the runoff should not pool next to the home.

 Whether you already know you have problems with your sewer pipes, or you want to know what to look out for if something does happen in the future, it is best to understand the basics.
-When you can tell if what you are dealing with is something that you might be able to fix yourself, or something you will need to call in a professional for, it makes the whole ordeal much less stressful and easier to handle.
+When you can tell if what you are dealing with is something that you might be able to fix yourself, or if you'll need sewer line replacement, it makes the whole ordeal much less stressful and easier to handle.

 The landscape of your property and the environment around it play an important role in the health conditions of your building structure and the overall health of your foundation.
-There are many factors that are responsible for causing structural damage on a building.
-For example, the humidity and the water index of the soils beneath effect the homes when the soils contract or expand.
-Depending on the soils water content the response of the soils will immediately be to expand with excess hydrogen particles from water, or to contract and shrink when the aggregate soil lacks hydration.
+There are many factors that are responsible for causing structural damage to a building.
+For example, the humidity and the water index of the soils beneath affect the homes when the soils contract or expand.
+Depending on the soil's water content the response of the soils will immediately be to expand with excess hydrogen particles from water or to contract and shrink when the aggregate soil lacks hydration.

 Not sure of what type of foundation you might already have?
 Are you looking to build a new home and needing to know the options that you might have for a foundation?
 Understanding the three types of residential foundations used by builders will help arm you with the knowledge needed to make the best decision for your foundation now and for the future.